Xu Shen: Life

-Xu was a student of the scholar-official Jia Kui 賈逵 (30-101).
+Xu was born about 58 CE in the Zhaoling district of Run'an prefecture (modern Luohe in Henan).
+He was a student of the scholar-official Jia Kui 賈逵 (30–101 CE).
 Under Jia, he established himself as a master in his own right and enjoyed a positive reputation.
 This education allowed him to hold several government offices at the prefecture level, and ultimately rise to a post in the royal library.
 Before undertaking the Shuowen, he was already a prolific writer.
 Although lost, one of his better known early works was a commentary on the Huainanzi, an important sociopolitical work from the second century BCE.